orbitmines/archive/projects/_unprocessed/Physics (2023).md

   - https://www.jiscmail.ac.uk/cgi-bin/webadmin?A0=QUANTUM-COMPUTING
 ---

 Spreads ro sll possible until another is better and the kthers contracts, adtercseeing lightning,? ; Everything is shrunk from the other side into the channel that now opens up.
-Entropy.
+Entropy. ; ?
+; Is lightning branching and hitting the ground phrasable as all the other branches contract back and use the branch that hit the ground?

 ---